minomy13/server-reachability/README.md

 ### isReachable

 The `isReachable` function is asynchronous and gives back an boolean (`true` or `false`).
 So you have to await it.
-You have to give a hostnamem, a port and a timeout in milliseconds to it.
+You have to give a hostname, a port and a timeout in milliseconds to it.
+If values are missing it will log it and allways return `false`.
 Code example:

 ```js
 // Imports...